ipython/ipykernel/CONTRIBUTING.md

 # clone the repo
 git clone https://github.com/ipython/ipykernel
 cd ipykernel
-# Create the data files needed for the kernelspec
-python create_data_files.py
 # do a 'development' or 'editable' install with pip:
 pip install -e .
 ```